-In this section, you'll learn how to use the PLAYbasic for Educators Tool, and how to match the assessments with the appropriate additional considerations.
+In this section, you'll learn how to use the PLAYbasic for Educators tool and how to match the observations with the appropriate additional considerations.

-Using the Assessment Form
+Using the Observation Form

-Before using the PLAYbasic for Educators Tool, read the following assessment and criteria sections while reviewing a copy of the assessment form found on page 25.
+Before using the PLAYbasic for Educators tool, read the following observation and criteria sections while reviewing a copy of the observation form found on page 25.